×

 • The Defossilation cluster helps industries become less dependent on fossil raw materials by developing high-growth solutions that make a contribution to the transition to a circular, climate-neutral economy.

-• Solutions Beyond Chemistry fosters traceable, secure, and circular value chains based on domain knowledge and data-based solutions.
+• Solutions Beyond Chemistry fosters traceable, safe, and circular value chains based on special application know-how and data-based solutions.
 These increase the transparency, effectiveness, and sustainability of industrial systems.

 Global research network